Tag: Be Prepared

 3) Why do people look past the foundation, even of their own homes, let alone their spiritual life?

-FD) Only before God’s creative grace and can mud, stick, jewel, gold, stone be viewed as the same.
+FD) Only before God’s creative grace and love can mud, stick, jewel, gold, stone be viewed as the same.
 What does that tell you about how God looks at people?

 • Being Pulled